 LOCAL CURRENCY FROM ATM

-Make sure to investigate whether your bank charges any ATM fees before doing this.
+Be sure to investigate whether your bank charges any ATM fees before doing this.
 Some banks will charge a set fee (mine charges $3 any time I do this), while others can charge a percentage of the amount taken out.
-This could add up very quickly, so make sure to confirm with your bank before heading to an ATM.
+This could add up very quickly, so make sure to confirm with your bank before heading to an ATM anywhere in the world.

 TRAVEL REWARDS CREDIT CARDS

-There are tons of credit cards out there that offer incredible travel rewards and benefits.
+There are many credit cards out there that offer incredible travel rewards and benefits.
 Some of these benefits include no foreign transaction fees, earning miles for each dollar spent and airport lounge access.

 Certain cards have annual rates normally the more competitive benefits and rewards, the more you’ll probably have to pay per year.

 It’s important to shop around and select the card that works best for you.
-Keep in mind that many companies will offer reward miles at sign-up with specific terms – “spend $3,000 in the first 3 months”.
+Keep in mind that many companies will offer reward miles at sign-up with specific terms, such as spending x amount in x number of months.

 Important things to keep in mind:

 → These miles will normally take 6-8 weeks to show up in your account and become available to use.
-With that said, be sure to plan accordingly and give yourself plenty of time.
+Be sure to plan accordingly and give yourself plenty of time.

 → Use your card for monthly expenses you’d be paying anyway.
 For example, see if you can pay your utilities and other bills with your card to get closer to your must-spend amount.
 These are usually larger bills that you can pay off immediately with the money you were going to use on them anyway.
 It’s a win-win.